HuolalaTech/page-spy-api/README.md

 ## What's this

-The repo is the backend service for [HuolalaTech/page-spy-web][main-repo], which includes static resource serving, HTTP service, and WebSocket service.
+The repo is the backend service for [HuolalaTech/page-spy-web][main-repo], which includes static resource serving, HTTP service, WebSocket service, and MCP service.

 ## How to use